pchourasia/connect-four/README.md

 # Getting Started with Connect Four Game

 This is a 2 player game to make 4 consecutive player tile in row/column/daigonal.
+It is responsive for all the resolution apart from mobile devices.

 ## Available Scripts